yuechenbam/Ontopanel-frontend/README.md

 2. add URL of your script file to Extra-plugins.
 It will disappear if the cache is cleared.

+In both case, leave the diagrams.net folder unchanged, just add your plugin script.
 In this project, the plugin script is added as a default plugin.
 Its source code is bundled and minizied into one single file through webpack and put in plugin folder.

 ```
 // source code of Ontopanel-frontend